 C# Disable CTRL-ALT-DEL, ALT-TAB, ALT-F4, Start Menu and so on...

-I wrote an article back in 2007 that is still around the web, in various discussions including StackOverflow and DotNetSpider, so I have decided to re-publish the article.
-This article was relevant back then - and it wasn't tested on a Windows 7 environment purely due to the fact that it did not exist and please also note that comments are disabled for this post.
+I wrote an article back in 2007 that’s still floating around the web in various discussions, including StackOverflow and DotNetSpider.
+I’ve decided to re-publish it.
+The article was relevant at the time, wasn’t tested on Windows 7 (because it didn’t exist yet), and comments are disabled on this post.

-Before continue reading please note that this article doesn’t intend to call upon you to create nasty applications.
-If you use this code it should be for your own fun or for learning purposes.
+Before reading on: this article isn’t a call to create nasty applications.
+If you use this code, it should be for your own amusement or for learning purposes.

-After doing some research on disabling keys or key combinations I found out that there are several ways of achieving the before mentioned key combos.
-CTRL-ALT-DEL combo is part of the SAS (http://en.wikipedia.org/wiki/Secure_attention_keySecure Attention Sequence) thus the solution to disable this is to write your own gina.dll (Graphical Identification and Authentication).
+After researching how to disable key combinations, I found several ways to tackle the problem.
+The CTRL-ALT-DEL combo is part of the SAS (http://en.wikipedia.org/wiki/Secure_attention_keySecure Attention Sequence), so the “proper” solution is to write your own gina.dll (Graphical Identification and Authentication).

-If you change it’s value, the following registry entry gets created/modified: Software\Microsoft\Windows\CurrentVersion\Policies\System and the value of DisableTaskMgr gets set to 1.
+Changing the value creates/modifies this registry entry: Software\Microsoft\Windows\CurrentVersion\Policies\System, and the value of DisableTaskMgr gets set to 1.

 using Microsoft.Win32;